WIDER IMAGE-As U.S. abortion access wanes, this doctor travels to fill a void

 As Tien watched abortion access wane in recent years, she decided to help fill the gap.

-In February 2021, Tien started flying from her Illinois practice for high-risk pregnancies to Oklahoma City to perform abortions at the Trust Women clinic.
-The following month, she moved to Florida with her dog to take a full-time job at Planned Parenthood in Jacksonville.
+In January 2021, Tien left her Illinois practice for high-risk pregnancies and moved to Florida with her dog to take a full-time job at Planned Parenthood in Jacksonville.
+The following month, she started flying to Oklahoma City to perform abortions at the Trust Women clinic.
 In December, she added trips to Birmingham.

 She is reluctant to speculate about what her life would look like in a post-Roe world.
 She worries some women will resort to unsafe means to end their pregnancies.